dlip/envy.sh/README.md

 ### ENVY_EXPORT_EXISTING_ENV

-Export variables if matching existing environment variables (affects bash/make output only).
+Export variables if already set in the environment (only bash/make output).
 Setting to false allows environment variables to take precidence.

 Options: true, false